WIAA softball: Dempsey's grand slam sparks Jefferson in sectional final

 With two outs, Brittney Mengel singled on a line drive to left field to set up Dempsey’s moment.

-With a 0-1 count, Dempsey got hold of a pitch from Mount Horeb's Lucy Dahlk, sending the ball to deep center field.
+With an 0-1 count, Dempsey got hold of a pitch from Mount Horeb’s Lucy Dahlk, sending the ball to deep center field.

 The homer sent the Jefferson bench into a frenzy when Dempsey reached home base and gave the Eagles a 5-2 advantage.